 Providing expert evidence in any legal proceeding is a professional privilege.
-Doctors can play an important role as expert witnesses in helping courts, tribunals or other dispute resolution processes make informed, fair decisions on cases involving clinical issues.
-A shortage of good expert witnesses means doctors who are able to provide impartial and credible expert opinions are in demand.
+Doctors can play an important role as expert witnesses in helping the Courts, tribunals or other dispute resolution processes make informed, fair decisions on cases involving clinical issues.
+A shortage of good expert witnesses means that doctors who are able to provide impartial and credible expert opinions are in demand.

 An important part of being an effective expert witness is understanding the difference between scientific proof and legal proof.
-In any legal proceedings, the court must make a decision which is based on the facts and opinions before it.
-Courts cannot sit on the fence, and court decisions need not be based on scientific certainty.
+In any legal proceedings, the Court must make a decision based on the facts and opinions before it.
+Courts cannot sit on the fence, and Court decisions need not be based on scientific certainty.
 Doctors are trained to apply scientific certainty as the standard of proof.
 In comparison, legal proof is based on the balance of probabilities (more likely than not) in civil cases, and beyond reasonable doubt in criminal matters.

-An expert witness must have specialised knowledge and skills based on their training, study or experience that is relevant to the matter at hand.
-Expert witnesses are also required to demonstrate to the court that their opinion expressed in evidence “is wholly or substantially based on that knowledge.”
+An expert witness must have specialised knowledge and skills based on their training, study or experience relevant to the matter at hand.
+Expert witnesses are also required to demonstrate to the Court that their opinion expressed in evidence "is wholly or substantially based on that knowledge".